How to Stop Chronic Bad Breath

 Schedule Regular Appointments With Your Dentist

 If you’re in the Herndon, VA area and you’re concerned about what might be causing your bad breath, schedule an appointment to see Dr. Jefferies.
-Regular check-ups will help Dr. X to spot any impending problems such as gum disease or dry mouth and stop them before they become more serious.
-To schedule an appointment, call (703) 570-1152 or request one online.
+Regular check-ups will help us spot any impending problems, such as gum disease or dry mouth, and stop them before they become more serious.
+Schedule an appointment today.